Skip to main content

 files:

-- path: k6.js # created in working dir
+- path: k6.js # File created in the working directory

 content: |